Asia Travel Guide

 Hong Kong

-Depending on your disposition, your first impressions of HK won’t always be positive.
-The never-ending urban buzz of Kowloon, where most tourists land on their first jaunt, can be draining—especially as the incessant calls for massages and tailors begin to pile up.
+Not everyone falls in love with Hong Kong at first glance.
+The never-ending urban buzz of Kowloon, where most tourists land on their first jaunt, can be draining.
+(Especially as the incessant calls for massages and tailors along Nathan Road begin to pile up.)

 Skyline of Hong Kong